 6.2 Disease map charts

-The charts displayed below the maps summarise the risk field data across the whole study area.
+For disease mapping studies the charts displayed below the maps summarise the risk field data across the whole study area.
 The charts display all the values of the risk field show in the map above as well as the upper and lower confidence intervals.
 The data in the chart is ordered from lowest to highest risk (moving left to right).
 Clicking on a point in the chart moves the red line to that data point, displays the risk and confidence intervals above the chart and selects the same region in the map above.
 Similarly, clicking on the region in the map moves the red line to the equivalent data point in the chart.